gemrb/gemrb.github.io/Modding.md

   - divine spellcaster classes with sorcerer style spellcasting -
       - just set the booktype to 3 in the gemrb clskills.2da (caveat: it will affect every npc with that class)
-  - maximum hitpoint rolls in bg1
-      - just add "Maximum HP=1" to gem-baldur.ini (baldur.ini if it
-        doesn't exist yet)
   - different boni for weapon styles
       - just edit unhardcoded/ws\*.2da as you see fit
   - different wild surges